What NOT to Do When Subbing Yoga Classes | The Driven Yogi

 Although I've been teaching for a little over a year now, getting to this place didn't come overnight.
 When I first started subbing yoga classes, I was scared, intimidated, and quite honestly, impressionable.

-It's an easy mistake to make when you are new to something and you just want to improve, so you'll take advice from a more experienced instructor - even though you shouldn't always do that....
+It's an easy mistake to make when you are new to something and you just want to improve, so instead of following your instincts, you'll take advice from a more experienced instructor - even though you shouldn't always do that....

 What mistakes have you made when subbing yoga classes?
 How did you overcome those mistakes?